Why do we teach Geography?

 Geography Subject Leader

-Miss Payne loves exploring outdoors and taking long walks in the countryside with her family, in particular the Lake District where you will find her most school holidays.
-She is therefore very passionate about providing similar experiences for the children at St Silas as well as sharing her passion for Geography, exploring the world and becoming more sustainable.
+I love to explore the great outdoors and taking long walks in the countryside with my family, in particular the Lake District where you will find me on most of our school holidays.
+I am therefore very passionate about providing similar experiences for the children at St Silas as well as sharing my passion for Geography, exploring the world and becoming more sustainable.

 Support for Parents